Session Expired

 Business Impact

-If you use facial recognition technology in Kentucky, you must comply with new restrictions or face legal action.
+If you use biometric technology, you must comply with new restrictions or face legal challenges.

 State